Components -> Carbohydrate Components -> Sugars

 What are the health risks associated with consuming glucose?

-What if your Glucose is low?
+What if your glucose levels are low?

 Low glucose levels, also known as hypoglycemia, can lead to symptoms such as shakiness, sweating, irritability, confusion, and in severe cases, seizures or loss of consciousness.
 It's important to raise blood glucose levels by consuming fast-acting carbohydrates, such as fruit juice or glucose tablets.
 It's also essential to work with a healthcare provider to identify the underlying cause of low blood sugar and develop a plan to prevent it in the future.